-Maternity leave is predominantly used by mothers.
-According to the latest information (2023), fathers used the transferred right in 0.23 per cent of cases (156 fathers).
-Maternity exemption from work is predominantly used by mothers: only one father used the right in 2023, and in the case of maternity care for the child, fathers accounted for 0.1 per cent of all users in 2023 (6 fathers).194
+No information available on overall uptake rates.
+Although there is the possibility for fathers to use part of Maternity leave (if mothers agree), official data show that Maternity leave is predominantly used by mothers.
+According to the latest information (2024), fathers used the transferred right in 0.2 per cent of cases (138 fathers).
+Maternity exemption from work was used only by mothers, and in the case of maternity care for the child, fathers accounted for 0.2 per cent of all users in 2024 (7 fathers).